Would you like to know more about data governance maturity 2020 trends?

 The results in Figure 3 demonstrate some shifts between the levels of maturity.

 Figure 3: The changes per maturity level.

 The number of respondents at the two lowest levels of maturity has decreased.
-At the same time, the number of participants with the statuses “in development” and “capable” have grown.
-Both trends indicate the positive dynamic for this capability.
+At the same time, the number of participants with the statuses “in development” and “capable” has grown.
+Both trends indicate a positive dynamic for this capability.